SloppyButDecent/companion-module-novastar-controller/companion/HELP.md

 # NovaStar Controller

-This module will allow you to control the following NovaStar products: MCTRL4K, VX4S, VX6S, NovaProHD, NovaPro UHD Jr,VX1000, VX600, VX16s And J6
+This module will allow you to control the following NovaStar products: MCTRL4K, VX4S, VX6S, NovaProHD, NovaPro UHD Jr, VX1000, VX2000 Pro, VX600, VX16s And J6

 There is also some support for MSD300, MCTRL300, MCTRL500, MSD600, MCTRL600, MCTRL660.
 Some of these models can be controlled with a RS232 interface bridge.